Westfield Carousel Halloween checklist

 Ghouls, Ghosts and Monsters

-This year, in addition to the skeletons and witches there is a great range of zombie, werewolf, vampire and reaper costumes.
+This year, in addition to the skeletons and witches, there is a great range of zombies, werewolves, vampire and reaper costumes.
 If your kid is going for one of these looks, try adding some dark circles under their eyes with facepaint or make-up.
 Some of these costumes come with masks, but if your child isn’t a fan of having things on their face for an extended period, (most aren’t) you can just pop it on the back of their head.

 If you would prefer to buy something that can be worn again and again, there are a lot of costume options you can create from regular clothing and PJ items.

-With the resurgence of retro kids’ fashion, you can easily put together an '80s-inspired costume out of items from Cotton On Kids.
+With the resurgence of retro kids’ fashion, you can easily put together an 80’s inspired costume out of items from Best & Less.
 All you need is runners, tube socks, some short shorts and a retro tee.

-Head to Peter Alexanderwho have Halloween-inspired PJ sets for kids - perfect for a baby or toddler who is likely to spend the evening either in bed or in a pram.
+Head to Peter Alexander have Halloween inspired PJ sets for kids, perfect for a baby or toddler who is likely to spend the evening either in bed or in a pram.
 This can also be an alternative option for sensory kids of any age who are fussy with their fabrics but still want to rock a skeleton onesie!

-- Don’t forget to pick up some goodie baskets for your kids, these ones from <Kmart, Target, Big W> are super cute!
+Don’t forget to pick up some goodie baskets for your kids, these ones from Kmart are super cute!